Annex-Engineering/TradRack/README.md

 ## Beta Signup

 Closed beta signups are currently closed.
-An open beta will be available in time.
+An open beta will be available sometime before the end of the year.
+We have released the BOM/sourcing guide early in case you want to get a head start: [BOM/sourcing guide spreadsheet](https://docs.google.com/spreadsheets/d/1O3eyVuQ6M4F03MJSDs4Z71_XyNjXL5HFTZr1jsaAtRc/edit?usp=sharing)

 ## Stats